k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 <web>

-You can create and edit an SQL statement by selecting the desired action from the Interface Explorer menu tree, typing it manually, or seeking guidance from the built-in AI Assistant.
-The latter two are used for more complex queries.
+You can create and edit an SQL statement by either selecting the desired action from the Interface Explorer menu tree, typing it manually, or seeking guidance from the built-in AI Assistant.
+The latter two options are used for more complex queries.

 ## Adding a Query using the Interface Explorer Tree